156 Get File Details

 FieldDescription

-Document NameExtracted file name from the full path
+Document NameFile name extracted from the resolved path

 FieldDescriptionExample